Glenradio 20W Champion Dry Shaver Power Pack.

 Obviously, if I was to rebuild it, it would be for 12V.
 My attention was drawn to the small 20VA toroidal transformers that Jaycar had started selling at the time, because of their small size to power ratio.
 It looked like one would fit into the box very nicely, leaving enough room for the vibrator and other parts.
 Indeed it did, and the inverter was rebuilt.
 I re-installed the original vibrator, but this time used a strap to secure it to the chassis.
 The old rubber twin flex with alligator clips supply cable was replaced with a modern plastic cable, and this was terminated with an internally fused cigarette lighter plug.

 We're going back to the mid 1990's here when my knowledge of vibrator power supplies was fairly elementary.
-However, I selected what I thought was an appropriate buffer capacitor value of .1uF and occasionally used the inverter to power small appliances in the car.
+However, I selected what I thought was an appropriate timing (buffer) capacitor value of .1uF and occasionally used the inverter to power small appliances in the car.
 The original V5124 vibrator was operated off 12V by means of a 22R 5W resistor in series with the driving coil.
 The original 10W/20W switch was retained, even though the regulation of the new design did not actually require it.

 Inverter rebuilt for 12V with a toroidal transformer.